 - A review of the City's TDM Checklist has been conducted by the proponent.
-The list of measures to be considered are summarized as follows: - 2.1.1 Display local area maps with walking/cycling access routes and key destinations at major entrances; - 3.1.1 Display relevant transit schedules and route maps at entrances; - 4.2.1 Contract with provider to install on-site carshare vehicles and promote their use by residents; - 5.1.2 Unbundle parking cost from monthly rent; - 6.1.1 Provide a multimodal travel option information package to new residents. - The proposed development is recommended from a transportation perspective.
+The list of measures to be considered are summarized as follows: - Display local area maps with walking/cycling access routes and key destinations at major entrances; - Display relevant transit schedules and route maps at entrances; - Contract with provider to install on-site carshare vehicles and promote their use by residents; - Unbundle parking cost from monthly rent; - o Provide a multimodal travel option information package to new residents. - The proposed development is recommended from a transportation perspective.